 Sit a Field Identification Skills test

-2019 FISC dates at locations across England: scroll down for dates, info about FISCs and how to book a space.
-Spaces fill up very quickly so don't delay if you'd like to book for 2019.
-Sadly we are not yet available to offer FISCs in Scotland, Ireland or Wales but we are working on this - watch this space!
+Scroll down for FISC 2020 dates at locations across England, info about FISCs, contact details for FISC centres and how to book a space.
+Sadly we are not yet able to offer FISCs in Scotland, Ireland or Wales but we are working on this - watch this space!

 The skills pyramid

 How do you know how good you are at botany?
 How does a potential employer know what you are able to do?

 There are now few university degrees in Britain that provide the field identification skills that ecologists, conservationists and naturalists need, so it is difficult for employers to recruit suitably qualified people.

 The situation is not much better in the voluntary sector.
 How can the BSBI know who is competent to do what?

 Botanical organisations have found it difficult to run ‘citizen science’ projects in recent years because few people have reliable identification skills, and many people do not have an accurate assessment of their abilities.

 To address this deficit, the BSBI offers the Botanical Skills Pyramid, created for us by Sarah Whild and Sue Townsend.

 Everyone can be assigned to a level of the pyramid, from beginner to expert and, once you know what skill level you are at, you can receive guidance on what you are qualified to do, and what you need to do to progress to a higher level.